 One of the most exciting areas in the field of aviation environmental action and a cornerstone of the commitment to flying net zero is the increasing use of sustainable aviation fuel, commonly known as SAF.
 Haldane Dodd Executive Director, ATAG

-Since the first test flight on a commercial aircraft in 2008 and the approval of sustainable aviation fuels for use in aircraft operations in 2011:
+Since the first test flight on a commercial aircraft in 2008 and the approval of sustainable aviation fuel for use in aircraft operations in 2011:

 Sustainable aviation fuel such as algae, jatropha or waste by-products have great potential for securing the sustainable growth of air travel as they can reduce CO2 emissions by around 80% over their full lifecycle.